developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-security.md

 4. You will be redirected to the Microsoft website for authentication.
 5. Microsoft Entra ID authenticates your identity and redirects you to Dremio, which then logs you in.

 You can use the Microsoft Entra ID SCIM provisioning feature to sync groups and memberships from Microsoft Entra ID to Dremio and manage access for Dremio users and groups.
-To configure, see [Configure Microsoft Entra ID with SCIM](#configure-microsoft-entra-id-with-scim).
+To configure, see Configure Microsoft Entra ID with SCIM.

-### Revoke Microsoft Entra ID SSO Login for a User or Group[​](#revoke-microsoft-entra-id-sso-login-for-a-user-or-group "Direct link to Revoke Microsoft Entra ID SSO Login for a User or Group")
+### Revoke Microsoft Entra ID SSO Login for a User or Group

 To revoke users' access to Microsoft Entra ID SSO login for Dremio: